ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 `-bind:`, `+zip:reduce:`, and `-concat:`, are quite powerful, and many tasks can be accomplished without needing anything else.

-If a new signal operator needs to handle `error` and `completed` events in addition to values, consider using the [-materialize][RACSignal+Operations] method to bring the events into the stream.
-All of the events of a materialized signal can be manipulated by stream operators, which can help minimize the use of non-stream operators.
+If a new [RACSignal][] operator needs to handle `error` and `completed` events, consider using the [-materialize][RACSignal+Operations] method to bring the events into the stream.
+All of the events of a materialized signal can be manipulated by stream operators, which helps minimize the use of non-stream operators.

 ### Compose existing operators when possible